ibm-cloud-docs/dr-automation-powervs/verify-events.md

 - The exact time and date the event was logged, helping track the sequence of activities.

 - The importance level of the event, which could range from informative (Info) to critical warnings (Caution).

+## Accessing the event logs
+{: #access-log}

+ To see the event logs, complete the following steps:

+1. Log in to the [IBM Cloud catalog](https://cloud.ibm.com/catalog) with your credentials.
+2. In the catalog's **search box**, type {{site.data.keyword.DR_full}}, and click the Workspace for {{site.data.keyword.DR_full_notm}} tile.
+3. Select **workspace** on the left navigation under workspace of the {{site.data.keyword.DR_full}} user  interface to select from a list of previously created workspaces.
+If you do not have a workspace, click Create a workspace.
+4. Click **Event logs** to see the list of event logs and notifications.

 ## Notification for the KSYS events